aronroyca/aiLessonPlans/README.md

-# chatGPTPractice

-This is my practice project utilizing chatGPT
+This is an application that utilized AI to generate custom lesson plans.

 # OpenAI API Quickstart - Node.js example app